 When news was only available in print publications or on fleeting broadcasts, it mattered little when someone’s arrest or misdeed was reported.
 There might be a hubbub for a few days, then things would go back to normal.

 But in the digital age, where the internet is forever, how do newsrooms go about handling requests to remove articles, some of which might be years old?
-Is there an obligation to take down or alter a story that is, and was, factually accurate and based on public records?
+Is there an obligation to take down or alter a story that is, and was, factually accurate?

 “Unpublishing sounds like a simple word and it has connotations that are inaccurate,” she says.
 “It’s a wicked problem.
 (Unpublishing is) the act of deleting, obscuring or significantly altering (a piece).
 It’s not just removing, which is why it’s contradictory, and it’s factual content.
 This is content that was accurate when it was published.
 It may have changed since then.”